 During the month of May, churches in the Denver Presbytery are invited to participate in a “Matthew 25 Engagement Challenge.”
 This campaign involves carrying out activities that address any or all of three areas that are energizing congregations: 1.
 Building congregational vitality: deepening our faith as we get actively and joyfully engaged with our community and world.
 2. Dismantling structural racism: advocating and taking action to change the systems, practices and thinking that underlie discrimination, prejudice and oppression of people of color.
 3. Eradicating systemic poverty: working to change laws, policies, and structures in our society that perpetuate poverty.

 Every week throughout the month of May, participants will receive information about a new weekly challenge, starting with a devotional that helps frame this adventure theologically.
 If you are interested in participating, please sign up by clicking this link: https://denpres.org/get-weekly-news.
 Denver Presbytery is hoping to collectively log 2021 hours of participation during May.
 Consider being a part of this exciting challenge!

 Men’s Breakfast Study: For more information please contact Pastor John Anderson.

 Ruth Circle: During COVID-19, we are taking a break on meeting in person but we look forward to resuming our gatherings soon.

-Women’s Book Groups: Daytime and evening options available.
+Women’s Book Groups: Daytime and evening options available and we are meeting via Zoom!
 For information on the daytime group, contact Pixie Corson.
 For information on the evening group, contact Michelle Stephans.